daeh/zotero-markdb-connect/README.md

 ![MarkDBConnectScreenshot](MarkDBConnectScreenshot.png)

 This is a plugin for [Zotero](https://www.zotero.org), a research source management tool.
-The _MarkDBConnect_ plugin searches a user-defined folder for Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key, and adds a colored tag to the corresponding Zotero items.
+The _MarkDB-Connect_ plugin searches a user-defined folder for Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key, and adds a colored tag to the corresponding Zotero items.

 This plugin was initially designed with the [Obsidian](https://obsidian.md) Markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
 It offers preliminary support for [logseq](https://logseq.com) and [Zettlr](https://www.zettlr.com).
 It can be adapted to other databases that store Markdown files outside of Zotero, and to other workflows that generate Markdown reading notes linked to Zotero items (such as Zotero's `Export Note` feature).